Recipes Made Easy

 Instructions

-• Slice the onions and mushrooms.
+• Slice 1 large onion and 250g mushrooms.

 • Heat 1 tablespoon of the oil in a large non-stick frying pan and gently cook the onions over a low heat for about 10 minutes until softened and just beginning to colour.